samis/blag/posts/Propellor_and_Pi.md

 Chef and Puppet started nice, but seemed complex to use given my small needs.
 Salt and Ansible had potential and features unique to either, but I've never liked using YAML syntax, and this showed.

-Recently I've loooked into [Propellor](https://propellor.branchable.com/), a configuration management system written in Haskell with the interface being a DSL in the same language.
+Recently I've looked into [Propellor](https://propellor.branchable.com/), a configuration management system written in Haskell with the interface being a DSL in the same language.
 I've never been a Haskeller, indeed I'm an unrepentant fan of Smalltalk's beautiful OO simplicity - so why?

 1. The provided DSL looked interesting and readable.
 More readable than YAML at any rate (and likely the DSLs of the other two)